klandrith/NES_IO_1.5/OG_Famicom/README.md

 - For the NOCUT version, you need to remove the 75omhs resistors on the RGB lines of the NESRGB

-- TO BE DONE: FULL PDF WITH PICS OF THE INSTALL
+- PDF installation guide link: https://github.com/TRP-Retromods/NES_IO_1.5/blob/master/OG_Famicom/Famicom_IO_Installation.pdf

 Audio